nodejs/node/doc/api/fs.md

 versions will block the entire process until they complete, halting all connections.

-While it is not recommended, most fs functions allow the callback argument to be omitted, in which case a default callback is used that rethrows errors.
-To get a trace to the original call site, set the `NODE_DEBUG` environment
+Most asynchronous `fs` functions allow the callback argument to be omitted.
+However, this usage is deprecated.
+When the callback is omitted, a default callback is used that rethrows errors.
+To get a trace to the original call site, set the `NODE_DEBUG` environment variable:
-variable:

-Omitting the callback function on asynchronous fs functions is deprecated and may result in an error being thrown in the future.

 ```console
 $ cat script.js